Fiscal Year (FY) 2026 National Technical Assistance Programs (NTAP) Cooperative Agreements

 Description

-The Health Resources and Services Administration (HRSA) is offering the Fiscal Year (FY) 2026 National Technical Assistance Programs (NTAP) Cooperative Agreements, aimed at supporting three national organizations to provide technical assistance (TA) to health centers.
-The primary objectives include enhancing the delivery of comprehensive primary health care, improving chronic disease management, and addressing emergent public health needs, while ensuring compliance with Health Center Program requirements.
-This funding opportunity is critical for improving health outcomes and operational effectiveness within health centers across the United States.
-A total of $24,000,000 is available, with three awards of $8,000,000 each, and applications are due by March 31, 2026.
-For further inquiries, interested applicants can contact HRSA at bphcfunding@hrsa.gov or call 301-594-4300.
+The Health Resources and Services Administration (HRSA) is offering the Fiscal Year (FY) 2026 National Technical Assistance Programs (NTAP) Cooperative Agreements, aimed at supporting three national organizations in providing technical assistance to health centers.
+The program focuses on enhancing comprehensive primary health care delivery, improving chronic disease management, operational effectiveness, and addressing public health needs.
+With a total funding of $24,000,000, the HRSA plans to award three grants of $8,000,000 each, with applications due by March 31, 2026.
+Interested applicants can contact HRSA at bphcfunding@hrsa.gov for further information.

 Point(s) of Contact